mnberthe/aws-solutions-architect-associate-notes/README.md

 __Multi-value__
 - Route traffic to multiple resources (max 8)
 - Health Checks (only healthy resources will be returned)
+- __Multi-value is not subsitute for having an ELB, it the client side load balancing
+- At difference of simple routing all response returned are healthy

 __Health Checks__
 - HTTP Health Checks are only for public resources
-- Allows for Automated DNS Failove
+- Automated for Automated DNS Failover
 - Three types:
   - Monitor an endpoint (application or other AWS resource)
     - Multiple global health checkers check the endpoint health